Code-Institute-Submissions/thecoffeepalate/README.md

 #### ***Subscription***
 The subscription section was an idea that came across through the actual coding and not idealized in the design process, result of missing some more intereactivity with the user.

-Firstly, this section was implemented in the footer, but after discussing with my mentor and checking several other webpages, the decision was to implement it as an individual section to be used throughout the 3 htmls.
+Firstly, this section was implemented in the footer, but after discussing with my mentor and checking several other webpages, the decision was to implement it as an individual section to be used throughout the 3 html pages.

 For this section I have used the Bootstrap flex grid.